 While distracted driving has always been a significant car accident risk, the danger has grown exponentially with the advent of mobile phones and other digital devices.
-The U.S. Department of Transportation estimates that 18 percent of all fatal distracted driving accidents are caused by the use of a cell phone to talk or send text messages.
+The U.S. Department of Transportation estimates that 18 percent of all fatal distracted driving accidents are caused by cell phone use.

-Mobile phone use while driving is a particularly dangerous distraction because it affects drivers on all three levels of driver distraction – mental, physical and visual.
-A cell phone is a mental distraction regardless of how it is being used.
-A driver may use a smart phone for phone calls, text messaging, web surfing, email and a myriad of other uses, all of which divert a driver’s full attention from driving.
+Mobile phone use while driving is a particularly dangerous distraction because it affects drivers mentally, physically, and visually.
+A cell phone is a mental distraction regardless of how a driver is using it.
+A driver may use a smartphone for phone calls, text messaging, web surfing, email, and a myriad of other purposes.
+Each of those purposes divert a driver’s full attention from driving.

-The use of a cell phone or other electronic device while driving poses a twofold risk.
-First, the fact the driver’s attention is on the phone means that the driver will have less time to react to a potential hazard, so the driver is more likely to get into an accident.
+The use of a cell phone or other electronic devices while driving poses a twofold risk.
+First, the fact the driver’s attention is on the phone means that the driver will have less time to react to a potential hazard, and is more likely to get into an accident.
 Secondly, drivers involved in car accidents while using a cell phone also tend to experience more serious injuries.

 Drivers using small handheld electronic devices face a 400 percent higher risk of being involved in a crash that causes injury.
-The scope of the risk is more fully illustrated by a study conducted at the University of Utah, which revealed that text messaging while driving slows driver’s reaction times even more than a blood alcohol concentration over the legal limit of 0.08 percent.
-Young drivers are the most at-risk: drivers under age 20 involved in a fatal included the highest proportion of distracted drivers of any group.
+The scope of the risk is more fully illustrated by a study conducted at the University of Utah, which revealed that text messaging while driving slows drivers’ reaction times even more than a blood alcohol concentration over the legal limit of 0.08 percent.
+Young drivers are at the greatest risk: drivers under age 20 made up the largest proportion of distracted driver deaths.

-New York has a primary law on handheld use of cell phones for calling, which means that you can be ticketed even if you are not violating any other law.
-Text messaging while driving is also prohibited, but the law is only a secondary violation so a driver may not be pulled over or ticketed solely for a text messaging violation.
+In New York, you can be ticketed for driving while talking on a cell phone even if you are not violating any other law.
+Text messaging while driving is also prohibited, but the law is only a secondary violation, so a driver may not be pulled over or ticketed solely for a text-messaging violation.

-Further, smart phones’ capacity has increased so substantially that there are many other uses of these devices while driving that are not yet prohibited under New York law.
+Further, smartphones’ capacity has increased so substantially that there are many other uses of these devices while driving that are not yet prohibited under New York law.
 Cell phones also pose a substantial risk of being a physical distraction when drivers attempt to manipulate the keys while driving.
-The dangers associated with diverting one’s eyes the road to look at the screen or buttons of a mobile phone should be obvious.
+The dangers associated with diverting one’s eyes from the road to look at the screen or buttons of a mobile phone are numerous.

-While mobile phones have been responsible for the most significant increase in distracted driving accidents, there are many other types of distractions that may cause a serious car accident including:
+While mobile phones have been most responsible for the significant increase in distracted driving accidents, many other distractions may cause a serious car accident, including:

-- Brushing one’s hair, shaving, putting on makeup or conducting other grooming activities.
+- Brushing one’s hair, shaving, putting on makeup, or completing other grooming activities

 - Watching or adjusting multi-media on a portable TV or in-dash DVD player.